Teacher Preparation Program (Clinical Experience)

 The teacher education department of Loyola University Maryland envisions an extensive learning community grounded in the values of our Jesuit mission, informed by a learner-centered model of instruction, and seeking to cultivate educational leaders with high levels of competence, a social justice informed conscience, and compassion for diverse learners.

-Loyola provides a high-quality teacher preparation program grounded in content knowledge, focused on pedagogy, and centered on clinical practice.
+Loyola provides a high-quality teacher preparation program grounded in content knowledge, focused on pedagogy, and centered on clinical practice for all students in our elementary education and secondary education programs.
 Loyola strongly believes that reflective practice is essential to candidates’ growth and development.

 We offer a rich integration of coursework, clinical experience, and individualized attention.